cloud-gov/cg-dashboard/devtools/manual-setup.md

-# Manual Development Workspace Instructions
+# Manual Development Workspace Setup Instructions

 ### Go backend
 The Go backend isn't strictly required for all development.
 Consider [running locally with node](#run-locally-without-needing-go) if you will not be doing primary feature work where you need access to the actual Cloud Foundry API.